MaxiDonkey/DelphiHuggingFace/README.md

 <br/>

 ## Question Answering

+For more details about the `question-answering` task, check out its [dedicated page](https://huggingface.co/tasks/question-answering)!
+You will find examples and related materials.

 [deepset/roberta-base-squad2](https://huggingface.co/deepset/roberta-base-squad2) <br/>
 This is the [roberta-base model](https://huggingface.co/FacebookAI/roberta-base), fine-tuned using the [SQuAD2.0 dataset](https://huggingface.co/datasets/rajpurkar/squad_v2).
 It's been trained on question-answer pairs, including unanswerable questions, for the task of Extractive Question Answering. <br/>